 OBD means On-Board Diagnostics that is an automotive term referring to a vehicle's self-diagnostic and reporting capability.
 OBD systems give the vehicle owner or repair technician access to the status of the various vehicle subsystems.

-This first-generation of these on-board diagnostic (OBD) systems has become increasing sophisticated since the first systems appeared by the 1970s.
+History of OBDThis first-generation of these on-board diagnostic (OBD) systems has become increasing sophisticated since the first systems appeared by the 1970s.

 Most 1996 and newer vehicles have standardized computer systems (also known as OBD2) that continually monitor the electronic sensors of engines and emission control systems, including the catalytic converter, while the vehicle is being driven to ensure they are working as designed.

 Before OBD-I, each manufacturer had their own set of standards for OBD, meaning that mechanics had to buy expensive scan tools for each manufacturer.
-OBD-I was first introduced in 1987, and standardized onboard diagnostics.

 As a result, it was mandated in 1996 that car manufacturers equip cars and trucks with OBD-II ports.